 The following topics are covered in this tutorial:

-- Downloading a real-world dataset
+- Downloading and exploring a dataset for machine learning

 How to run the code

 This tutorial is an executable Jupyter notebook hosted on Jovian.
 You can run this tutorial and experiment with the code examples in a couple of ways: using free online resources (recommended) or on your computer.